 There’s no reason to toss garments that have faded or donate fabric you mistakenly purchased in an unflattering color.
 Fashion trends for tie-dye effects and bright, saturated colors are still going strong, with both effects carrying over from Fall 2011 and Resort 2012 designer collections into Spring 2012 offerings.
 It’s easy to tap into these trends at home by over-dyeing garments and fabric.
-If tie-dye carries too many memories of your summer camp days, try Japanese shibori (see Kayla Kennington’s “Mini Shibori” article in Threads no. 153 for techniques and tips).
+If tie-dye carries too many memories of your summer camp days, try this easy technique for ice dyeing – and take a look at these great color combinations for inspiration!

 When considering what and how to dye, keep these tips in mind:

 • Consider removing the original color first with a color remover treatment.

 • For a fully saturated color, and to make sure the dye is distributed equally, use plenty of water and stir constantly.

 • Black is the hardest color to create—use double or triple the amount of dye.